craft8244/MSSR/README.md

 # Multi Speaker Speech Recognition (MSSR)

-## Due to a critical issue identified in the major code, we have temporarlly removed the trained model & inference codes. check the update plan
+### critical issue is identified in the major code. we have temporarlly removed the trained model & inference codes. check the update plan

 ## Overview
 This project implements **Multi Speaker Speech Recognition (MSSR)** using the [ESPnet](https://github.com/espnet/espnet) tool.
 Currently, it only supports the separation and recognition of speech when two voices are mixed.
 Future plans include extending the implementation to handle an arbitrary number of speakers.